 Contact Information: Van Bates 615-353-3708, E-mail: Van.Bates@nscc.edu, Program Site

-Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP, www.caahep.org, 727-210-2350) on recommendation by the Accreditation Review Committee on Education in Surgical Technology (ARCST, www.arcst.org, 303-694-9262).
+Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP, www.caahep.org, 727-210-2350) on recommendation by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARCSTSA, www.arcstsa.org, 303-694-9262).

 Surgical Technology education prepares students for employment in a variety of surgical settings.
 The program includes extensive classroom time as well as practical experience preparing Surgical Technology students for all major specialties in the operating room.